Trying to Define Megapixels?

 Not exactly.

-Can you tell which of these two photos has 10 megapixels and which one has 14?
+Of the two photos below, can you tell which one has 12 megapixels and which one has 18?

 A larger file size means:

-• You need to purchase higher capacity memory cards (4GB or more)
+1. You need to purchase higher capacity memory cards

 This leads us to ask an important question: what's the point of cameras with more megapixels if image processing takes up so much time and space?

-Let me define this another way: if you print an 10 megapixel photo and a 14 megapixel photo at 4x6 inches (standard print size) you'll be hard-pressed to tell which one is which (just like when you compared the small images above).
+Let me define this another way: if you print a 12 megapixel photo and a 24 megapixel photo at 4x6 inches (standard print size) you'll be hard-pressed to tell which one is which (just like when you compared the small images above).

-But if you print both photos at 20x30, then you will see a difference in quality.
+But if you print both photos at 20x24, then you will see a difference in quality.

-This table shows the most common "acceptable" print sizes based on the number of megapixels.
+This table shows the most common "acceptable" print sizes based on the number of megapixels (in some cases, the print size will be the same since there are a limited number of regular print sizes).

 Here's how to read the megapixel print size table:

-• With a 10 megapixel camera, any print that you make that is 12x16 or smaller will look fantastic
+• With a 10 megapixel camera, any print that you make that is 10x15 or smaller will look great

-• With a 6 megapixel camera, you can make high-quality prints at 9x12 or smaller
+• With an 18 megapixel camera, you can make high-quality prints at 16x20 or smaller

 Can you print your photos larger than the acceptable size?
 You bet.